 How long does a cycling accident claim take?

-It's impossible to say how long your cycling accident compensation claim will take as it depends on several things, such as the seriousness of your injuries, the length of time any treatment or rehabilitation will last and how long any recovery will take.
+It's impossible to say how long your cycling accident compensation claim will take as it depends on several things, such as the seriousness of your injuries, the length of time any treatment or rehabilitation will take and how long any recovery will take.

-In addition, it also depends on those at fault for the accident and whether they accept they were responsible.
+In addition, it also depends on those at fault for the accident and whether they accept that they were responsible.
 However, as we're cycling accident specialists, we'll negotiate your claim to get the best possible outcome and ensure your claim is dealt with as quickly and efficiently as possible.

 What happens if the driver was uninsured or fled the scene?